Traditional funding of transportation

 where the municipal agency provides right-of-ways using

-a franchise agreement and also oversight engineering
+a franchise agreement and also oversight of engineering

 and legal contract development.
 The private portion